Bloudkova velikanka: List of world records

 A total of ten official world records have been set at the hill.

 Srednja skakalnica (HS102)

 Srednja skakalnica (literally "Normal hill") is a HS102 normal hill, designed by Klemen Kobal.

 It was built in 2012 next to Bloudkova velikanka and replaced the old Srednja Bloudkova K90 hill, which was in use until 2011.
-It is called simply "Normal hill" because the axis and the name of Bloudkova velikanka are protected by a monument and cannot be changed or used in other structures.
+It is called simply "Normal hill" because the axis and the name of Bloudkova velikanka are protected as monuments and cannot be altered or used in other structures.

-The hill was built as an accompanying facility mainly for the organization of the FIS Nordic World Ski Championships, for which Planica ran several times.
+The hill was built as an accompanying facility to meet international standards for the organization of the FIS Nordic World Ski Championships, for which Planica unsuccessfully applied three times in a row (2017, 2019 and 2021) before finally hosting it in 2023.

+In 2024, it hosted the 47th Nordic Junior World Ski Championships and the women's World Cup final.